-Join SCAS for a talk by Austin Ringelstein entitled: “On the Trail of Alice Ballard”: Stories and Archaeological finds from an African American Woman’s Homestead on the Margins of the Los Angeles Wilderness
+Join SCAS for a talk by Austin Ringelstein entitled: “On the Trail of Alice Ballard”: Stories and Archaeological finds from an African American Woman’s Homestead on the Margins of the Los Angeles Wilderness.

-The talk will be held on October 10, 2019, at 7:30 pm at the Santa Cruz Live Oak Grange Hall at 1900 17th Ave, Santa Cruz, CA 95062 (click here for Google Maps directions).
+The talk will be held on January 9, 2020, at 7:30 pm at the Santa Cruz Live Oak Grange Hall at 1900 17th Ave, Santa Cruz, CA 95062 (click here for Google Maps directions).

-In December 2018, a phoenix emerged from the ashes of the Woolsey Fire.
-The fire that burned over 90,000 acres and 88% of the Santa Monica Mountains National Recreation Area, had devastating impacts on the area’s cultural resources, but it also uncovered the archaeological remains of an African American homestead from the turn-of-the century.
-Or you might say that the stones revealed themselves…
+In November 2018, the Woolsey fire burned over 90,000 acres and 88% of the Santa Monica Mountains National Recreation Area.
+The Woolsey Fire had devastating impacts on the area’s cultural resources, but it also created an opportunity to search for the archaeological remains of an African American woman’s homestead in the rugged wilderness outside of Los Angeles.

 Alice Ballard was a young woman who established her own 160-acre homestead and log house in 1900, when it was unusual for women of color to do so.
 The search for her cabin site began years ago, but it was not until after the Woolsey Fire that the ground surface became visible.
 Some artifacts observed on her former homestead roughly date to her period of occupation on the land, which has led to investigations by students from California State University, Northridge.
 The archaeology and the stories about the people who have had stake in this land reveal a powerful narrative about the importance place and the potential to weave the past with the present, and future.